Deed Poll In Singapore: 10 Key Facts Before Changing Your Name

 1. Why Would You Need To Change Your Name?

-However, most people in Singapore apply for a name change for religious purposes.
-They may want to add an English name for auspiciousness or feng shui.
-Some people also opt for a name change because they simply tire of their current name.
+Most individuals apply for a deed poll in Singapore for personal, cultural, or religious reasons.
+For instance, it is common to add an English name for auspicious purposes or due to feng shui beliefs.
+Others may opt for a name change simply because they are unhappy with their current name.

 2. What Part Of Your Name Can Your Change?